BrighentiPatrik/Smart_City_Smart_Traffic_Manegement/README.md

 ## UML Schema, Project Structure and Application Scenario
 For the UML schema, the project structure and the application scenario see folder [Documentation](/Documentation), there is also a pdf presentation of the project in italian language.

+## Usage
+In order to run this project, we have to excute the classes:
+1. DataCollectorEmulator
+2. TrafficLightEmulator
+3. SmartCameraEmulator